How to Save $100,000: Modelled Timelines by Monthly Savings

 Create a simple spreadsheet with a monthly entry.
 After 12 months, you'll see the compound curve beginning to bend — and the goal of $100,000 will feel genuinely achievable rather than abstract.

-Use our Savings Goal Calculator to see exactly when you'll hit $100,000 based on your current situation.
+Use our Savings Goal Calculator to model when you could reach $100,000 under your chosen assumptions.

 Reaching $100,000 is the milestone — but the real decision is what comes next.